Profanity: Masking & Screening

 - Screening, where the entire conversation is removed from view and only available to an administrator via export of screened conversations.

-Each method has its own set of offensive words and these words are compared to all comments submitted by team members, admins, and customers.
+Each method has its own set of offensive words that apply, and these words are compared to all comments submitted by team members, admins, and customers.

 Profanity filtering is only applied to comments and not other submission types.
-Both Masking and Screening work with all available Channels (Pulse, Messenger, etc.).
+Both Masking and Screening work with all available Channels.

 Profanity filtering is mostly useful for customer submitted comments.
 It does, however, also filter team member or admin comments.
-When a user submits a masked term, the customer only sees a masked out version of the submitted comment.
-This behavior will not typically be useful since users should not be using offensive masked terms, but could be useful to protect customers from abuse in the rare occasion.
+When a user submits a masked term, the customer only sees a masked/obfuscated version of the submitted comment.
+This workflow should not occur often (as users should not be using offensive masked terms), but could be useful to protect customers from abuse.

 Here is an example scenario: